e-s-l/psh/README.md

     - perl packages make it almost trivial,
     - got caught up in perl function references...
+	- but had fun implementing the built-ins.

 ## The Program

+### set-up

+You need to add via your package manager `perl-TermReadLine-Gnu`, probably, for the up-for-history functionality.

+Weasel is optional, and perhaps ill-advised.

+### about

 Follows a minimal shell structure.